bogeta11040/QR-bill/README.md

 # QR-bill
 QR scanner for electricity, gas and water bills.
 Outputs formatted data with copy/paste function.

+## How does it work
+First, QR data is extracted from code (ZXing).
+Then, data is processed using regex.
+Billing information is formatted, displayed to user and automatically copied to clipboard.
+Text area is selectable so user can copy partial information.

 ## Built With

 * [Kotlin](https://kotlinlang.org/) - Programming language used